yes-has-returned/Forest/NEW FEATURE TODO LIST.md

 # New Updates and Features

+## Previous Updates

+### Version 1.0.0
+- Initial game

+## Version 1.0.1 (current version)
+- Added "radiation" levels
+- Patched major errors and bug fixes

+## Future Updates

-## Version 1.0.2
+### Version 1.0.2
- - more craftable early-game and mid-game weapons and items
+ - Adding more craftable early-game and mid-game weapons and items
- - radiation levels
+ - Implementing working radiation levels
+ - Bug fixes and patches

-## Version 1.0.3
+### Version 1.0.3
- - structures
+ - Adding structures
+ - Bug fixes and patches

-## Version 1.0.4
+### Version 1.0.4
- - trading
+ - Adding a trading system
+ - Bug fixes and patches

-## Version 1.0.5
+### Version 1.0.5
- - wanderers
+ - Adding more entities such as wanderers
+ - Bug fixes and patches